gust/javascript-challenge/README.md

-#Gust Developer/Designer Challenge
+# Gust Developer/Designer Challenge
 We’d like you to use our simple, fake javascript framework to create a widget that handles some linked checkboxes.
 You'll find examples of other widgets in this repo, which you may use to guide you and to figure out how the framework functions.
-Additionally you'll have the help of your interviewer - use them as you would use the docs.

-##Requirements
+## Requirements
 Create a 'linked checkbox' that allows a user to check or uncheck all of the related checkboxes simultaneously.
 - The controlling checkbox will have three states: a checked state, an unchecked state, and an intermediary state.
 - When controlling checkbox is unchecked: